In ICCV 2025

 uip2p Framework

 Overview of the UIP2P training framework.
-The model learns instruction-based image editing by utilizing forward and reverse instructions.
-Starting with an input image and a forward instruction, the model generates an edited image using IP2P.
-A reverse instruction is then applied to reconstruct the original image, enforcing Cycle Edit Consistency (CEC).
+The model learns instruction-based image editing by applying forward and reverse instructions.
+Starting with an input image and a forward instruction, shared Edit Model generates an edited image.
+A reverse instruction is then applied to reconstruct the original image, enforcing Edit Reversibility Constraint (ERC).

 Qualitative Results